ruchika127/PowerBI_UK_Healthcare_Analytics_Dashboard/README.md

 </ul>

 <p><strong>🔑 Executive Takeaway:</strong><br>
-Healthcare activity is shaped by timing and departmental behavior.
-Seasonal effects, weekday dependence, and volatility in surgical specialties contrast with the stability of Paediatrics, reinforcing reliance on weekday-driven operations rather than uniform demand.
+<em>Healthcare activity is shaped by timing and departmental behavior.
+Seasonal effects, weekday dependence, and volatility in surgical specialties contrast with the stability of Paediatrics, reinforcing reliance on weekday-driven operations rather than uniform demand.</em>
 </p>

 <hr>